 - Clean duck very well.

-- Simmer duck in water, salt, ginger and celery stalk for about 1-1/2 hours or until tender.
+- Simmer duck in water, salt, ginger and celery stalk for about 1 and 1/2 hours or until tender.

 - Drain and dry in paper towel.